Checkout Redesign

 Research

-Looking at other competitors I saw that alot of customer data was pre-filled and saved from previous sessions such as addresses, bank and store details.
+Analysing competitors, I noticed a lot of customer data was pre-filled and saved from previous sessions, such as addresses and payment details.

 Analytics

-Using analytical data, I created these graphs and I could see immediately where customers were dropping off during the checkout funnel.
+Using analytical data, I created graphs showing where customers dropped off during the checkout funnel.

 Graphs showing checkout drop-offs